SaurabhJha01/Cross-Framework-Extensiblity-Support/README.md

 CustomAnalystModuleConfig.json -> the file which contains the third party application information which would be read by node-js-server and and then pass it to host application to load the third party application.

+Use yarn to install dependencies and run the host applictaion baseApp using yarn start command and also run the node server using nodemon nodeServer.js

  Angular Host Application/Angular third party  application :